 Google revealed a fresh Q feature called Bubbles within its Android Q beta release bundle.
-Android Q Bubbles is a new implementation which helps multitask and re-engage with apps.
+Android Q Bubbles is a new implementation that helps multitask and re-engage with apps.
 It is called Bubbles because of its design which is made it look like floating bubbles on the screen.
-Besides the intuitive and appealing design it lets you tap on them to view and interact with different kinds of content, all while keeping intact the primary app or activity which are important for your daily use.
+Besides the intuitive and appealing design, it lets you tap on them to view and interact with different kinds of content, all while keeping intact the primary app or activity which are important for your daily use.

 The basic intention of Bubbles in Android Q does not differ from the other bubble implementations we saw in applications few years back.
 Its presence within Android’s native system-level tool is done primarily with the goal to help other apps utilize it easily as well and eliminating the need to come up with their own code, besides creating a consistent, privacy-conscious standard for the interface as part of that.

 Bubbles within Android is designed to create lot of time-saving, experience-enhancing possibilities in terms of your daily application usage.
 Your favorite messaging apps which bring to you frequent notifications, be it a simple talking/texting apps or Slack-like collaboration tools that could give you the option to receive certain incoming messages as bubbles which makes it easier to interact from within a mobile screen without letting you have to compromise much with the operations of your actual app and stop whatever important might be going on in your device.
 This can be acheived with the best React Native Application development features.